mozilla/persona/README.md

 4. Click your user name
 5. Click "Edit Your Profile"
 6. Click "SSH Keys" (on the left) and click "Add SSH key"
-7. Name the SSH key, copy file contents of the id_rsa.pub file, and click "Save"
+7. Name the SSH key, copy file contents of the `$HOME/.ssh/id_rsa.pub` file, and click "Save"

- `gedit $HOME/.ssh/id_rsa.pub`

 ###Forking and cloning browserid:
 1. Go to https://github.com/mozilla/browserid and click Fork.